The Twins Almanac for July

 July 9, 1968

-Harmon Killebrew ruptures his hamstring stretching for a throw at first in the All-Star Game, and was out of commission until August 31.
+Harmon Killebrew tore his hamstring stretching for a throw at first in the All-Star Game on this date in 1968.
+He was out of commission until September.
+(Guess he recovered okay, though, because he was the American League MVP the following year.)

 July 9, 1972